Open Accessibility Menu

 • Avoid exhausts from heaters and generators that may cause carbon monoxide poisoning.
 Ventilation should be present if gas heaters or kerosene heaters are used.
 Generators should not be run near the house or under porches, garages, etc. Generators should be at least eight feet away from your house, with exhaust directed away from your home.

-• Prevent children and the elderly from getting too close to heaters as they may burn themselves or lose their balance and fall on them.
+• Prevent children and older adults from getting too close to heaters as they may burn themselves or lose their balance and fall on them.

 • Exercise caution when using extension cords, which can become trip hazards.
-Cords should be heavy gauge to support the higher voltage required by electric heaters and other devices.
+Cords should be heavy gauge to support the higher voltage electric heaters and other devices require.
 If possible, use surge-protected devices to prevent overloading power outlets.

 Be Prepared For Cold Weather

 Preparation and caution can significantly reduce the dangers posed by winter weather.
-By following these winter weather safety tips, you will be ready to face the oncoming cold temperatures.
+Following these winter weather safety tips will prepare you to face the oncoming cold temperatures.